Why you should roast your brussels sprouts

 Because, you know, bacon.

 We have been making these roasted brussels sprouts for years, and we always enjoy them.
+I especially like to serve them on Thanksgiving and Christmas dinners.

 Because the bacon and pecans are totally optional, you can take the extra time to add them if you have it, or you can leave them out and have awesome brussels sprouts a little quicker.
 They're great either way.